 ● Do you each share the same religious beliefs?
 This is a very important factor – for the harmony of the marriage and the decisions involved in raising children.

 ● How does your partner treat others?
 Are they kind and compassionate to everyone they meet?

 ● Does your spouse employ healthy coping strategies when stressed, angry, or scared?

 Keep in mind that some issues will be easier to resolve than others.
 For example, disagreeing about finances will have a different effect on your relationship than having a disagreement about your children.
 No matter what the main issues are, it is much better to resolve them – the earlier, the better.

 Any Christian married couple, no matter what area of their marriage they would like to improve, can find the Christian marriage advice they need on Spiritual Bridge.
-From sex and intimacy, to love, to reminding themselves why they chose to spend their lives together, to keeping the marriage as their top priority in a world full of other distractions, we want to help nurture your relationship and make it grow.
+From romantic intimacy and love, to reminding themselves why they chose to spend their lives together, to keeping the marriage as their top priority in a world full of other distractions, Lord help us nurture our relationships to grow.